Skip to content

 • You’re the son of Reverend Francis and Margery (Winlowe) Bernard.
 Bernard, Francis was born in July 1712 in Nettleham, England.

-• You graduated from Christ Church, a constituent college of the University of Oxford in England and passed the Bar in 1737.
+• You graduated from Christ Church, a constituent college of the University of Oxford in England, and passed the Bar in 1737.
 Scholar Saint Peter’s College, Westminster, 1725.
-Graduate Oxford (England) University, 1736, Doctor of Civil Law (honorary), 1772.
+He graduated from Oxford (England) University in 1736, and I earned a Doctor of Civil Law (honorary) in 1772.

-• In 1741 you marry Amelia Offley whose family helps your consideration for a job as governor in the colonies.
+• In 1741, you married Amelia Offley, whose family helped you be considered for a job as governor in the colonies.
 You had 10 children, six sons and four daughters.

-• You are approved as the Royal Governor of New Jersey on January 27, 1758.
-Your journey starts in April 1758 and you arrived in Perth Amboy with your wife and 4 children on June 14, 1758 (6 to 10 week voyage).
+• You were approved as the Royal Governor of New Jersey on January 27, 1758.
+Your journey started in April 1758, and you arrived in Perth Amboy with your wife and four children on June 14, 1758 (a six- to ten-week voyage).
 You were 45 years old.

 Perth Amboy map c1776 and today.